AdapterShack/maillog/README.md

 # maillog
 Send a file as MIME attachment from a Unix system that does not have any fancy MTA installed, not even a common text-mode client such as MUTT installed.
-Uses only sendmail to send the message.
+Uses only mailx to send the message.

+The file is zipped to minimize the size of the mail.

 This is most useful for retrieving log files from "backend" systems.

-This is based on the answer to this question: http://unix.stackexchange.com/questions/102092/mail-send-email-with-attachment-from-commandline

 Usage:

 maillog.sh _filename_ _email-address_

-Obviously, it only works if there is a working sendmail on the system.
+Obviously, it only works if there is a working mailx on the system.